 Security of State means direct challenge of sovereignty, namely violence intended to overthrow the government, waging war, external aggression of war etc. Serious and aggravated form of public disorder are within the expression ‘ security of State.

 In RomeshThapper ,DoJ 25-05-1951 Supreme Court said that the expression security of State does not refer to ordinary breaches of public order which do not involve any danger to the State itself.

 It was added by 1st Amendment after Romesh Thapper case.
 Public order is synonymous with public peace, safety and tranquility.
 For example, rioting, affray etc.

 Superintendent, Central Prison vs. Ram Manohar Lohia, 1960.
 In this case SC invalidated section 3 of U. P. Special Powers Act, 1932 which punished a person, even if he invited a single person not to pay or defer the payment of Government dues because there was no Nexus between speech and public order.
 The court said that FR cannot be curtailed on hypothetical grounds that this speech would be grounds for revolution.

 Read Also: Arrests in Maharashtra Over Aurangzeb Posts

 Third- Friendly relations with foreign states–

 Added by 1st Amendment- According to Article 51, State shall endeavour to promote international peace and security and maintain just and honourable relations with other country.
 So to maintain good relationship with other nations it became necessary to control freedom of speech otherwise some people of nation may start hate speech against another state.
-Sometimes dignitary of other country comes into our country, to maintain their dignity, this ground is used.
+Our country uses this ground to host dignitaries from other countries, ensuring the maintenance of their dignity.